3manuek/3manuek.github.io/_drafts/2016-06-07-pt-query-digest-usage.markdown

 ## Objective of the article

 This is not intended to be the ultimate guide for query analysis, it is just a simple starting guide for people that want to do so.
-If you want to start from something, I recommend you to start with [Effective MySQL: optimizing SQL Statements by Ronald Bradford](https://www.amazon.es/Effective-MySQL-Optimizing-Statements-Oracle/dp/0071782796).
+If you want to start from something, I strongly recommend you to start with [Effective MySQL: optimizing SQL Statements by Ronald Bradford](https://www.amazon.es/Effective-MySQL-Optimizing-Statements-Oracle/dp/0071782796).

-Query analysis is pretty much valuated for consultants, as a good query analysis and application can _save money_.
+Query Analysis is pretty much valuated for consultants, as a good query analysis and query rewriting can _save money_.
 I saw customers buying new hardware just because _the MySQL was too slow_.

 And -the most important- is not only about performance.
-A good query profiling can be a good diagnostic of the entire software architecture.
-Sometimes RDBMS are used for stuff that are not the best fit or, even NoSQLs were used when MySQL/Postgres can be a better fit.
+A good query profiling can be a good diagnostic of the entire software and data architecture.
+Sometimes, RDBMS are used for stuff that are not the best fit for or, even NoSQLs were used when MySQL/Postgres can be a better fit.

 Also, this article is not focus on SQL tricks or neither how to understand MySQL explain, which I assume you already have some knowledge to continue the reading.
 A